jkaewprateep/Neuron-Networks-review/README.md

 ```

 #### Backward pass ####
 - 🐑💬 The backward process can do both update weight or bias but there is a profitability from known state then the update state helps the learning process by accelerating the learning process.
-Some network layers require previous state sequence not only the output because of its benefit in learning. ( 👧💬 🎈 Learn from example is how our brain are training see the target and see the result then aim to the process )
+Some network layers require previous state sequence not only the output because of its benefit in learning. ( 👧💬 🎈 Learn from example is how our brain are training see the target and see the result then aim to the process ) *Image masking to find object from new sample example of learning from label [Jump To]( https://github.com/jkaewprateep/Neuron-Networks-review/blob/main/README.md#image-masking )
 ```
 vb = tf.constant([0.1, 0.2, 0.1, 0.1, 0.1, 0.2, 0.1])
 print ("b: ", vb)